 Photography then has the substantial ability to preserve and has perhaps become undervalued by our society of handheld devices.
 We forget how extraordinary it is that we can permanently capture a single moment in time to keep for ourselves or share with the world.
 Aviary not only explores the history and functionality of the discipline of photography, but also challenges viewers to reassess their own perspective of daily life.
 How do we preserve special moments or loved ones?
 How much of our day-to-day goes unnoticed or overlooked?
 In the future, what will we regret not taking photographs of?

-by Jess Spence, Halsey intern
+By Jess Spence, Halsey Institute intern